LeeT27/learningVerilog/README.md

 **Year:** Freshman

 # learningVerilog
 This repository documents my journey of self-studying Verilog from the ground up, from combining basic gate modules to creating a **full CPU**.
 I simulated my work using **Icarus Verilog**, **GTKWave**, and occasionally the **terminal** with custom testbenches.
 Despite learning Verilog syntax, my primary focus was actually understanding the **digital design principles** behind each project.
-These projects are intended to showcase my personal learning process and experiences rather than teaching the language to begineers.
+These projects are intended to showcase my personal learning process and experiences rather than teaching the language to beginners.

 With interests in **semiconductor design** and **embedded systems**, I wanted a head start with an **HDL**.
-Having a strong foundation in **hardware description languages** are needed to design and test larger digital systems, where building them physically becomes too complex for industry standards.
+Having a strong foundation in **hardware description languages** is needed to design and test larger digital systems, where building them physically becomes too complex for industry standards.

 ## [Project 1: AND-OR Logic Circuit](https://github.com/LeeT27/learningVerilog/tree/main/AND-OR%20Logic%20Circuit)
 My first Verilog project where simulated **(A AND B) OR C** in a waveform using basic logic gates